aryarm/varCA/README.md

 # snakemake -s Snakefiles/Snakefile-classify --use-conda                  # execute the pipeline on example data locally
 ```

 The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 See the [`run.bash` script](run.bash) for an example.
 Make sure to provide required input and options in the [config files](configs) before executing.
+The `classify.yaml` config file is currently configured to run the pipeline on the test data provided.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing each pipeline.